 - Open, manage, and see balances for your investment and banking accounts

-- Connect an external bank account for Rounds Ups and funding
+- Connect an external bank account for Stock Rounds Ups3 and funding

 - Transfer, deposit, and withdraw money from your banking account